-Fatigue fractures are a type of stress fracture, and are due to abnormal stresses on normal bone.
+Fatigue fractures are a type of stress fracture due to abnormal stresses on normal bone.
 They should not be confused with an insufficiency fracture, which occurs due to normal stresses on abnormal bone.
 Plain films typically demonstrate a linear sclerotic region.
 MRI is the most sensitive and specific modality.
-Bone scan is sensitive but not specific.
+Bone scans are sensitive but not specific.

 Some authors 3 use the term stress fracture synonymously with fatigue fractures, and thus some caution with the term is suggested.